brucex11/electronix_linearckts_thomas/run/chap03/README_Chap03_2nd.md

 # Python Project LINEARCKTS_THOMAS
-# Analysis and Design of Linear Circuits Chap 02
+# Analysis and Design of Linear Circuits, 2nd Ed.
+Chap 03
 Problems from the textbook: Analysis and Design of Linear Circuits, 6th edition by Thomas, Rosa.

 Figures and notes for all `./subdir` examples, exercises, and problems for this